-From the client side, clearly they want you to stay to the end of the agreed contract to do the job.
+From the client side, clearly, they want you to stay until the end of the agreed contract to do the job.
 Equally, they want to be able to drop you instantly if your services are no longer required; that’s why they’re using a contractor in the first place.

 Negotiating a settlement

 Finally, if you have no right to notice, that doesn’t mean the contract can’t be terminated early by your side.
 You just have to negotiate a settlement position that suits both sides.